verilog-meetup/verilog-hackathon-education-kit-manual/manual.md

 ❎- If you see a note 📝 assigned to you or if you are going to accept it, replace it with a ❎

 ### Notes to Writers:
-📝 - Suggest a better title for this document
+> [!NOTE] - Suggest a better title for this document
-📝 - Just so you know, I'm (STEAM Clown) an going to be just editing this doc in place, so if you make a fork, just make sure you check it in correctly
+> [!NOTE] - Just so you know, I'm (STEAM Clown) an going to be just editing this doc in place, so if you make a fork, just make sure you check it in correctly
 🚧- I'm going to add a lab template, where we can each pick a lab and update that section.

 ---